 Notes from the Lakeview Book Club Meeting about Edith Wharton's, The House of Mirth

 Eight of us discussed House of Mirth and all seemed to really like it a great deal.
 We agreed that the writing was wonderful and many quotes were shared that pointed out Edith Wharton's fabulous writing style.

 Our discussion leader came with a noted biography of Edith Wharton written by Louis Auchincloss, which she passed around so we could see photos of Edith, her home, her husband, her friends and her style of living.
 Edith Wharton was born a few blocks from Teddy Roosevelt and was of the same incredibly wealthy class of Americans as Teddy Roosevelt.
 She lived most of her life abroad, (One aside comment was that she may have had to, because her books put her class in a bad light.)
 During World War I she was involved with raising money from her wealthy friends to aid Belgian refugees and other needed charities.
 She received the French Legion of Honor for her good works during that war.

 She started writing as a child.
-Her education was
+Her education was through tutors.
+Her

 Looking for a new hobby in the new year?
 Check out OPL's offerings.